 The Wellington will come out crisp, golden, and beautiful!

 Serving Vegetarian Wellington

 Though I enjoyed this dish on it’s own, for a special holiday dinner I’d go with a vegetarian gravy or cranberry sauce.
 Cranberry Chutney would be lovely.
-Don’t forget the Vegan Garlic Truffle Mashed Potatoes!
+Don’t forget the Garlic Mashed Cauliflower or Vegan Garlic Truffle Mashed Potatoes!